Komal-kalyanraman/container_manager/docs/architecture/architecture.md

   Select the backend at build time using the appropriate CMake flag.

 - **Change Security:**
-  Update the encryption key, IV, or algorithm as needed.
+  Update the encryption key, IV/nonce, or algorithm as needed.
   Toggle decryption support at build time with `ENABLE_ENCRYPTION`.
+  Add new security algorithms by implementing a new provider in `security/` and updating the executor logic.

 ## Production-Readiness